nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/readme.md

 This module is for anyone who is interested in open science and would like to learn the benefits and ways to get started today.

-### Module Learning Objectives
+### Learning Objectives

 After completing this module, you should be able to:

 - Explain what open science is, why it's a good thing to do, and list some of the benefits and challenges of open science adoption.
-- Describe the practice of open science, including considerations when writing a management plan and the tasks in the “Use, Make, Share” framework.
+- Describe the practice of open science, including considerations when writing a management plan and the tasks in the "Use, Make, Share" framework.
 - Evaluate available options when determining whether research products should or should not be open.
 - List ways to connect with others who are part of the open science community.